 One or more potential intellectual property infringement claims may also be available to us against certain other companies who have the resources to defend against any such claims.
-Although we believe these potential claims are worth pursuing, commencing a lawsuit can be expensive and time-consuming, and there is no assurance that we will prevail on such potential claims.
-In addition, bringing a lawsuit may lead to potential counterclaims which may preclude our ability to commercialize our initial products, which are currently in development.
+Although we believe these potential claims are likely valid, commencing a lawsuit can be expensive and time-consuming, and there is no assurance that we could prevail on such potential claims if we made them.
+In addition, bringing a lawsuit may lead to potential counterclaims which may distract our management and our other resources, including capital resources, from efforts to successfully commercialize our products.

-Currently, we are not a party to any other pending legal proceedings, and are not aware of any proceeding threatened or contemplated against us by any governmental authority or other party.
+Currently, we are not a party to any other pending legal proceedings and are not aware of any proceeding threatened or contemplated against us.

 Item 4.
-Mine Safety Disclosure.
+Mine Safety Disclosure

-Not applicable
+Not applicable.